php-templates/php-templates/readme.md

     <input type="number" slot="default">
 </form-group>
 ```
 No slot is required to be passed.
 Empty slots will render nothing and slots with default values (declared between `<slot></slot>` tag) will evaluate that value.
 To pass a node as value to a slot, you have to use `slot="{slot_name}"` attribute.
 That node will replace {slot_name} in our component context.
+Multiple nodes can fill the same slot name.

 ## Blocks
 Blocks are declared with `<block name="{block_name}">nodes here</block>` syntax.
 A block name is required.
 They work the same as a slot, they are treated like slots, but with 2 differences: